img02/a-ffxiv-hunt-tracker/README.md

 Logging S Ranks saves to a text file on your desktop called "UFHT S Log.txt" in the format shown below,
 >Sphatika	 (18.3, 23.3)	 Local: 13/01/22 2:25:04 PM | UTC: 13/01/22 3:25:04 AM

+You can toggle Text-to-Speech for individual callouts for separate Rank tiers.
+This uses your Windows default voice.
+>S Ranks: {Name} in zone.
+>A and B: {Name} nearby.

 ## Config.json